Holes Essential of Human Anatomy and Physiology

 Option a – Heart

-Which chamber of human heart pumps fully oxygenated blood to aorta and thence to the body?
+Which chamber of the heart delivers oxygen-rich blood to the aorta?

 (a) Right auricle